Looking to do a competitive analysis?

 Compile Data for a Bird’s Eye View

 Highlight the cells or rows in a table that really stand out to you as significant.
 And then put that in your personal Desk report and save it so you will have it at your fingertips for future reference on the job, in a presentation, when discussing the business world with friends, or just for your own enrichment.
+Get a free template by clicking the button above.

 Here at Zirra we believe in the democratization of company analysis.